raffber/wasp/README.rst

 wasp is *not* for you if...
 ----------------------------

- * ... you only have simple tasks to perform.
+ * ... you only have trivial tasks to perform.
 You're probably better of with one of the not so general purpose tools. (e.g. gradle for building java stuff, QMAKE for building qt apps or grunt.js for doing web related things)